mergado/docs/README.md

 ```bash
 $ jekyll serve
 ```

+Add `--watch` param if you want to make more incremental changes.

 This command also runs a built-in development server (at http://localhost:4000/ by default).
 For more information follow the [official documentation](https://jekyllrb.com/docs/usage/).